koithos/fakos/README.md

 # fakos

-fakos (φακός; greek for lens) enables users to efficiently access the state and metadata of all Kubernetes resources; pods, nodes, daemonsets etc.
+fakos (φακός; greek for lens) enables users to efficiently access the state, logs and metadata of different Kubernetes resources.

 This cli utility can:

+- [ ] Get pods / nodes labels and annotations
+- [ ] Get envs on pods
+- [ ] Get coloured logs for different pods if getting logs by pod label
 - [ ] Get Node health and metrics
-- [ ] Get pods / nodes labels and annotations
 - [ ] Get GPU state
 - [ ] Get resources in unhealthy state
-- [ ] Get coloured logs for different pods if getting logs by pod label
 - [ ] Rollout restart changes watch
-- [ ] Get envs on pods